 - Venice is home to more than 450 palaces

-- The city sinks about 1 to 2 millimeters each year
+- The city sinks about 1 to 2 millimetres each year

 - There are about 350 gondolas in Venice, each measuring 11 meters long and weighing around 600 kg

 Venice’s decline started sometime during the 15th century.
-A number of unsuccessful military campaigns, the discovery of new trade routes by the Portuguese explorer Vasco da Gama and devastation by numerous plagues, all contributed to its fall.
+Several unsuccessful military campaigns, the discovery of new trade routes by the Portuguese explorer Vasco da Gama and devastation by numerous plagues all contributed to its fall.
 Venice lost its independence to Napoleon in 1797.
-It then changed hands few times between Napoleon and the Austrian Empire, until it became part of the Kingdom of Italy in 1866.
+It then changed hands a few times between Napoleon and the Austrian Empire, until it became part of the Kingdom of Italy in 1866.

-Over a million tree stumps pounded into the mud and clay hold up Venice.
+Over a million tree stumps pounded into the mud and clay hold up Italy’s water city.
 It’s hard to imagine how any building can remain here without sinking.
 Yet, the whole city managed to stay afloat for centuries.
 Grand palaces, churches, bridges and gardens add to the artistic flair of Venice.
 Rising seamlessly out of the water, they are a testament to human determination, power and imagination.

 As a major trading power, Venetians had contact with other great cultures of the day.
 They also had money to spend.
-Because of that, many of the architectural elements of Venice are a blend of Byzantine, Islamic and Gothic styles.
+Because of that, many of Venice’s architectural elements are a blend of Byzantine, Islamic and Gothic styles.
 Even the bridges are artfully designed to fit the esthetic.

-Over the centuries, Venetians built magnificent mansions, churches and monuments, adapting new styles to their own needs.
+Over the centuries, Venetians built magnificent mansions, churches and monuments, adopting new styles to their own needs.
 As a result, the architecture in Venice is unlike any other place.
-One of my favourite things to do here, is to wander around the little streets and discover beautiful gems that seem to appear on every corner.
-As many of the buildings were built top heavy, it’s important to look up.
+One of my favourite things to do here is wandering around the little streets and discover beautiful gems that seem to appear on every corner.
+As many of the buildings were built top-heavy, it’s important to look up.
 You never know what you will discover.

-To learn more about the different style of architecture in Venice, check out this post from Lonely Planet.
+To learn more about Venice’s different styles of architecture, check out this post from Lonely Planet.
 You don’t have to be an expert on the styles to admire them.
-Here are a couple examples worth pointing out.
+Here are a couple of examples worth pointing out.

 Basilica di San Marco

 One of the best examples of blended styles is Basilica di San Marco, combining Islamic and Byzantine elements.
 The church has a Greek cross layout with five domes, supported by semi-circular arches.
 Inside you’ll find gold leaf mosaics that date back to the 11th century.
-Outside, you can spot Islamic influence in the ribbed lanterns and arches, as well as an assortment of columns and statues.
-Many of these were brought home by Venetians as spoils of war and reflect different style from different times.
+Outside, you can spot Islamic influence in the ribbed lanterns, arches, columns and statues.
+Many of these were brought home by Venetians as spoils of war and reflect different styles from different times.